-At December 31, 2006 and 2005, U.S. Bank N.A., the Trustee for the Cincinnati Mills 2004 infrastructure project revenue bonds, held investments with a fair value of \$1,501,934 and \$1,085,485, respectively, all of which were obligations of the U.S. Treasury (in addition to certain amounts held in money market funds comprised solely of such obligations).
-In 2005, substantially all of those investments were in the capitalized interest account from which all capitalized and prefunded bond and administrative payments were made.
-In 2006, substantially all of those investments were in the Bond Reserve Fund.
-The investments have maturities that correspond to and precede the payments to be made from the proceeds of those investments and are all expected to be held until maturity.
+At December 31, 2007 and 2006, U.S. Bank N.A., the trustee for the Cincinnati Mills 2004 infrastructure project revenue bonds, held investments with a fair value of \$1,519,670 and \$1,501,934, respectively, all of which were obligations of the U.S. Treasury (in addition to certain amounts held in money market funds comprised solely of such obligations).
+In 2007, substantially all of those investments were in the trusteed bond reserve fund and the other amounts were primarily held in trusteed revenue fund accounts.
+In 2006, substantially all of those investments were in the trusteed bond reserve fund and precede the payments to be made from the proceeds of those investments and are all expected to be held until maturity.

-At December 31, 2006, U.S. Bank N.A., the trustee for the Springdale Pictoria 2006 public parking facilities revenue bonds, held investments in money market funds with a fair value of \$1,271,247, all of which were obligations of the U.S. Treasury.
-The majority of the funds were held in the Bond Reserve Fund, with the balance held in the capitalized interest account and an administrative expense fund for the payment of capitalized interest and pre-funded administrative expenses.
+At December 31, 2007 and 2006, U.S. Bank N.A., the trustee for the Springdale Pictoria 2006 public parking/infrastructure revenue bonds, held investments in money market funds with a fair value of \$1,640,036 and \$1,271,247, respectively, all of which were obligations of the U.S. Treasury.
+The majority of the funds were held in the bond reserve fund, including the trusteed bond reserve fund, including bond and interest reserve accounts, and in trusteed revenue fund accounts.